tesserato/thesis/Papers/01_Pulses_Envelope/corrections.md

 ## The author should improve the citation by referencing corresponding techniques, such as K-curve, and bounded curvature interpolation methods.
 It is interesting to investigate the application of such technique to signal envelope extraction.
+The K-curves algorithm involves an iterative optimization problem that would probably add a considerable amount of time to the interpolation step, since the number of interpolation points is usually in the hundreds.
+Our main concern, in the interpolation step, is not so much about curvature, but rather about boundedness between the interpolated values.

+As for the curvature estimation step, we tested interpolation and fitting methods during the development of an estimate of the curvature of a discrete curve.
+Some computational problems arose during piecewise polynomial fitting for example, due to the general high dimensionality of the problem, and some artifacts with B-splines approach motivated us to pursue alternative, local methods, that culminated in the development of the equivalent circle approach.
+We plan an extension to the algorithm in the future, where the curvature will be allowed to vary along the time, and for that k-curves seems ideal, because of its guarantee of maximum curvature at the control points.